-Aesthetic Beauty Centre (Sunderland) is operated by Aesthetic Beauty Centre LLP.
-The service is registered to provide a range of surgical and cosmetic procedures under local anaesthetic to fee paying patients over 18 years old.
+Aesthetic Beauty Centre - Newcastle-upon-Tyne is operated by Aesthetic Beauty Centre LLP.
+The service is registered to provide a range of surgical and cosmetic procedures under local anaesthetic or sedation to fee paying patients over 18 years old.

-The service is situated in a large terraced house which has been converted into a clinic, that is wheelchair accessible to ground floor level (but without ramps) and is located conveniently for access to local public transport networks, and there is public parking nearby.
+The service is situated in a large detached house which has been converted into a clinic, that is wheelchair accessible to ground floor level (but without ramps) and is located conveniently for access to local public transport networks, but also has on street parking.